edwinchow12/comp2113project/README.md

 Clone the game to your local directory.

-In the parent directory, type "make main".
+In the project directory, compile the program with makefile by typing "make main".

-If error prompts out, create a bin directory by "mkdir bin" and type "make main" again.
+If error prompts out, create a subdirectory named "bin" by typing "mkdir bin" and type "make main" again.

-Then, navigate to the bin folder with "cd bin" and run the game with "./main".
+Then, navigate to the subdirectory "bin" with "cd bin" and run the game with "./main".

 ## System requirements